AkiRusProd/numpy-transformer/README.md

 # numpy-transformer
 ## What it is?
-This is a numpy implementation of the Transformer (Seq2Seq) model in original paper "Attention is All You Need", that runs at CPU with numpy or GPU with cupy (very fast).
+This is a fast numpy implementation of the Transformer (Seq2Seq) model in original paper "Attention is All You Need", that runs at CPU with numpy or GPU with cupy (very fast).

 <p align="center">
 <img src="images/The-Transformer-model-architecture.png" width=50% height=50%>